Lion dance: Tibet

-The Snow Lion is regarded as an emblem of Tibet and the Snow Lion Dance is a popular dance in Tibetan communities and it is performed during festivals such as during the ritual dance (cham) festival and the New Year.
+The snow lion is regarded as an emblem of Tibet, and the Snow Lion dance is popularly performed in Tibetan communities during festivals such as the ritual dance (cham) festival and the New Year.
 The snow lion represents the snowy mountain ranges and glaciers of Tibet and is considered highly auspicious, and it may also symbolize a number of characteristics, such as power and strength, and fearlessness and joy.
-Some local versions of the snow lion dance may also have been influenced by Chinese Lion Dance in the Sino-Tibetan borderland – for example, it was recorded that the local chief in Songpan, Sichuan gave a lion costume to the Jamyang Zhépa II of the Amdo region in the 18th century.
-The snow lion dance may be performed as a secular dance, or as a ritual dance performed by bon po monks.
+Some local versions of the Snow Lion dance may also have been influenced by Chinese lion dance in the Sino-Tibetan borderland – for example, it was recorded that the local chief in Songpan, Sichuan, gave a lion costume to the Jamyang Zhépa II of the Amdo region in the 18th century.
+The Snow Lion dance may be performed as a secular dance or as a ritual dance performed by bon po monks.

-Indonesian Lion
+India

+Excluding the Snow Lion dances found in the Himalayan regions, lion costumes may be used in various forms of dances in other parts of India.
+In West Bengal's Purulia district, a version of the Chhau dance is the only one to incorporate lion costumes.
+In this dance, the lions are associated with the Hindu goddess Durga as her mount.
+The lion Chhau masks are made of papier-mâché with dried grass as fur.

+In Songi Mukhawate or Songi Mukhota dance, a masked folk dance from Maharastra performed during Chaitra Purnima, Navaratri, and other special occasions, the lion costumes may also be used.
+The lion costumes represent Narasimha.
+In Honnavar Taluk in Uttara Kannada, a lion dance called simha nrutya may be performed in Yakshagana plays.
+The dancers wear a cotton mask that resembles a lion with two silver fangs, and dance in imitation of the movements and behaviour of lions.

+Indonesia

-The Chinese lion dance is referred to as barongsai in Indonesia, often performed by Chinese Indonesian during Imlek.
-Indonesians however, have developed their own style of lion dances.
+The Chinese lion dance is referred to as barongsai in Indonesia, often performed by Chinese Indonesians during Imlek.
+The majority of lion dance troupes in Medan perform the Southern Lion dance brought by the Chinese immigrants in the nineteenth century.
+They are divided into the Fo Shan Shi and the He Shan Shi types.
+Indonesians, however, have developed their own style of lion dances.
 The lion dance (Indonesian: barong) in Indonesia has different forms that are distinct to the local cultures in Indonesia, and it is not known if these have any relation to the Chinese lion.
-The best known lion dances are performed in Bali and Java.